Home Mold Inspections in Michigan: When, Why, and What to Expect

 • Preventive suggestions to reduce the risk of recurrence

 Our team will also take time to answer your questions and explain the best path forward.
-If remediation is needed, Titus Restoration can transition seamlessly into cleanup and mold removal, using proven methods to restore a safe and healthy home environment.
+If remediation is needed, Titus Contracting can transition seamlessly into cleanup and mold removal, using proven methods to restore a safe and healthy home environment.

 Don’t Let Mold Take Over Your Home